Shir Tzedek

-Shir Meir Tzedek (Hebrew: שיר מאיר צדק; born 22 August 1989) is an Israeli footballer currently playing for Maccabi Netanya.
+Shir Meir Tzedek (Hebrew: שיר מאיר צדק; born 22 August 1989) is a retired Israeli footballer.

 Early life

 Tzedek was born in Beit Alfa, Israel, to a Jewish family.

 Club career

 Tzedek started his career at Hapoel Beit She'an and Maccabi Netanya.
 At 2009 moved to Hapoel Ironi Kiryat Shmona.
 On 28 October 2008 he made his debut at the senior team, at the 1–2 loss to Bnei Sakhnin at Toto Cup.
 One season later, he became a regular player in the team, and he won with the team at the Toto Cup Leumit, and promoted back to the Premier League.

 During 2010–11 and 2011–12 seasons, he won twice at the Toto Cup and at the first club's championship.
 At 2012–13 season he was a partner in an increase to the Group stage of UEFA Europa League and the Israel State Cup final.
 2013–14 season Tzedek became the club captain, and that season won the Israel State Cup.